Flast/flat_map/docs/flat_map.md

 iterator insert(const_iterator hint, value_type&& value);
 ```

-Insert `value`.
+Insert a `value`.
-The `hint` is used for looking up insertion position.
+The `hint` is used for looking up insertion point.

 The second form only participants in overload resolution if `std::is_constructible_v<value_type, V&&> == true`.